-4.4.4.2 Packing of video sub-bitstream components
+4.4.6.3 Packing of video sub-bitstream components

 A subpicture merging software4 allows for encoding several VVC bitstreams separately, and merge selected encoded bitstreams into a single VVC compliant bitstream with multiple sub-pictures.
-Figure 25 presents the packing with two VVC bitstreams, one for the texture attribute video data, and one for the geometry video data.
-An example of a packed video data for a given atlas featuring a texture video data at full resolution and a downscaled geometry video data for ClassroomVideo content is shown in Figure 26.
+Figure 30 presents the packing with two VVC bitstreams, one for the texture attribute video data, and one for the geometry video data.
+An example of a packed video data for a given atlas featuring a texture video data at full resolution and a downscaled geometry video data for ClassroomVideo content is shown in Figure 31.
 By encoding sub-picture separately, it can be ensured that the rate-distortion optimization is correct for each packed component and that the bitrate of the merged bitstream will be approximately the same as the sum of the separate sub-picture bitstreams.
+Note that the subpicture merging software supports merging for subpictures which are divisible by the coding tree unit (CTU) size (e.g., 64 in HEVC and 128 in VVC).